Jasmine's fundraising swim-a-thon story

 - Decide what you would like to do.
 Giving your time up for an event, no matter how big or small, is a massive achievement.

-- Tell your school, local newspaper and all of the clubs you go to outside of school.
+- Tell your school, the local newspaper and all the clubs you attend outside school.